SumoLogic/sumologic-documentation/docs/observability/host-list-beta.md

 #### CPU

-The **CPU** Indicator returns the total CPU utilization expressed in percentages.
+The **CPU** indicator returns the total CPU utilization expressed in percentages.
 Currently, the CPU utilization can be calculated for the last 15 minutes or inherit the aggregation time period from the time range selector.

 CPU utilization is expressed using one of the following aggregation methods:
 - Average